SAT and ACT

 Registering for the SAT and ACT

-To avoid paying additional late fees register early.
-To register for the SAT go to www.collegeboard.com and to register for the ACT go to www.actstudent.org.
-By registering early you not only avoid late fees, but also have a higher chance of being assigned your first choice test center.
+To avoid paying additional late fees, register early.
+To register for the SAT, go to www.collegeboard.com and to register for the ACT, go to www.actstudent.org.
+By registering early, you not only avoid late fees but also have a higher chance of being assigned your first choice of test center.

 - SAT Subject Tests™

 The College Board’s Services for Students with Disabilities (SSD) provides a broad range of accommodations, such as Braille tests, large print, and extended time, to students who provide documentation of a disability.
 The College Board is committed to ensuring that students with physical or mental disabilities receive appropriate accommodations on its tests.
 Similar accommodations also exist for students who wish to take the ACT.

 Please contact Mr. Thigpen in the College Counseling office to discuss your child’s disability and whether or not he or she might be a candidate for accommodations on College Board tests.
 Submission of an accommodation request must be made to the College Board at least four weeks prior to the exam.

 The College Board offers a fee-waiver service to assist qualified, economically disadvantaged students who plan to take the: